 And now, a week before or on the day (!) of the show, you are panicking – you haven’t done any marketing for the event!
 You realise you need to get some last-minute marketing tips for craft fairs, and to take action to get visitors to attend, to get sales, to get commissions!

-You might even be at a craft fair or trade show and realise that it is a bit quiet and want to fix it quickly.
+You might already be at a craft fair or trade show and realise that it is a bit quiet and want to take action to try and fix it!

-This is a detailed and very practical actionable blog post!
-Full of last-minute marketing tips for craft fairs and trade shows that you can do – right now!
-With no costs or on a very low budget, and crucially very limited time involvement required from you!
+This is a detailed, very practical and actionable blog post!
+It’s full of last-minute marketing tips for craft fairs, markets and trade shows that you can do – right now with no costs or on a very low budget, and crucially very limited time involvement required from you!

 Did you know that eventS ARE one of the best marketing tools FOR creatives?

-• A good-quality niche event is one of the best places to find your ideal consumers!
-These are the people that are most likely to buy from you, so make the most of the opportunity and get them to sign up to your email list to stay in touch.
+- A good-quality niche event is one of the best places to find your ideal consumers!
+These are the people that are most likely to buy from you, so make the most of the opportunity and get them to sign up to your email list during the event so that you can stay in touch.

-• An event is a great ‘excuse’ to get in touch with your potential and existing clients and to keep them up to date with what you are doing.
-It’s a very friendly way to continue promoting yourself to your existing contacts and clients.
+- An event is a great ‘excuse’ to get in touch with your potential and existing clients and to keep them up to date with what you are doing.
+It’s a very friendly way to continue promoting yourself to your existing contacts and clients and invite them to come and see you and your work.

-Action 1: Send 20 personal invites in the post (60 minutes)
+Action 1: Send 20 personal invitations in the post (60 minutes)

 People love to get an invite!
-Most people don’t like to be ‘sold to’, but we do love an invitation.
+Most people don’t like to be ‘sold to’, but we do love to be made special.
 Who wouldn’t like to attend an Open Studio to see 80 creatives at work in their own space?
-Visiting craft shows in the run-up to Christmas, smelling of mulled wine, is part of my let’s-get-ready-for-Christmas-experience.
-Especially now after the pandemic when we finally can start to go out again and meet creatives like you!
+Visiting craft shows in the run-up to Christmas, smelling of mulled wine, is a key part of my let’s-get-ready-for-Christmas-experience.

 An event invite in the post is one of the best and most impactful marketing tools that creatives can use!

-Of course, this takes time and you might be in a rush and it’s easier to send emails (see last minute marketing tool number 2!) but sending something in the post is far more effective because it’s more personal and will stand out much more.
+Of course, this takes time and you might be in a rush and it’s easier to send an email (see last minute marketing tool number 2!) but sending something in the post is far more effective because it’s more personal and will stand out much more.

-1. Start with identifying 20 specific contacts.
-People who you really want to come to your event.
-And really focus on them.
+- Start with identifying 20 specific contacts.
+People who you really want to come to your event and really focus on them.
 They might be existing or potential clients, agents, bloggers, journalists, gallery owners, retail buyers, ex-tutors, role models, suppliers or other people you really would like to show your work to.
 Don’t just invite your friends, invite potential clients!

-3. Send your invites in a hand-written envelope, addressed correctly to the right person (!).
+- Send your invites in a hand-written envelope, addressed correctly to the right person (!).
 If possible use a coloured envelope (in line with your branding) to make your invite really stand out and memorable.
-If you are an illustrator you might even want to draw something on the envelope to make it even more special?
+If you are an illustrator you might even want to draw something on the envelope to make it really stand out.

-Even if they are not able to attend the show they will start to get to know you and are more likely to remember you.
-People love getting post, because we all like to feel a little special.
+Even if they are not able to attend the show, those people will start to get to know you and are more likely to remember you.
+People love getting post, especially now in this digital age.
 It’s pretty rare these days to get something nice in the post – it will get you noticed.

 Haven’t got the time?
-Send 10 personal invites instead! (not joking …)
+Send 10 personal invites instead!
+(I’m not joking …)

 Action 2: Send a visual & short invite by email (30 minutes)